Camptocormia: Diagnosis

-Camptocormia is becoming progressively found in patients with Parkinson's disease.
+Camptocormia is being increasingly found in patients with Parkinson's disease.

 The diagnosis of Parkinson's-associated camptocormia includes the use of imaging of the brain and the spinal cord, along with electromyography or muscle biopsies.

 Muscle biopsies are also a useful tool to diagnose camptocormia.
 Muscle biopsies found to have variable muscle fiber sizes and even endomysial fibrosis may be markers of bent spine syndrome.
 In addition, disorganized internal architecture and little necrosis or regeneration is a marker of camptocormia.

 Patients with camptocormia present with reduced strength and stooped posture when standing due to weakened paraspinous muscles (muscles parallel to the spine).
 Clinically, limb muscles show fatigue with repetitive movements.
 Paraspinous muscles undergo fat infiltration.
 Electromyography may be used as well in diagnosis.
 On average, the paraspinous muscles of affected individuals were found to be 75% myopathic, while limb muscles were 50% percent myopathic.
 Creatine kinase activity levels in skeletal muscle are a diagnostic indicator that can be identifiable through blood tests.